 - Creating the story is the most used type of public relations.
 It’s storytelling at its finest.
 Good PR pros can take a boring back story and turn it into something fascinating enough to gain attention.
 Sometimes creating the story involves using social media, videos, and hosting live events to get noticed.

 - Following the story is where you see a story in the news and take it to the next level.
 It can be anything, but it has to affect the general public.
 For instance, political scandals, stock market crashes, weather tragedies, and economic problems.
 Almost any brand can use these negative instances to create a positive reason to buy their product or service.

 In today’s high-tech world where everyone is constantly engrossed with their smartphones, tablets, laptops, and desktops (yes, people still use them), you would think that social media could replace traditional media.

-- 5 – Can PR efforts be measured?
+5. Can PR efforts be measured?